Note: Files are in Adobe (PDF) format.

 Review of Performance

-The principal activities of the Group are (i) manufacturing of Pigments, Agrochemicals, Basic Chemicals (Caustic Chlorine and Caustic Potash) (ii) trading of Pigments and its intermediates (iii) trading of Agrochemicals, Technical, Intermediates products and Small Packing.
+The principal activities of the Group are (i) manufacturing and trading of Pigments, Agrochemicals, Basic Chemicals and (ii) trading of intermediates, bulk and small packing of Agrochemicals technical and intermediates products.

 Revenue - Group

 Group revenue for Q1 FY 2018 increased by 16.9% from Rs.
 3541.95 million in Ql FY 2017 to Rs.
 4140.14 million in Q1 FY 2018.

 Reasons for Increase / (Decrease) in Domestic Sales

 Reasons for Increase / (Decrease) in Export Sales

 Reasons for increase / (decrease) in GP margin

 The amount of gross profit of Pigment Division decreased by 6.1 %, while GP margin of Pigment Division decreased from 22.3% in Q1 FY 2017 to 18.0 % in Q1 FY 2018 due to decrease in quantity sales of CPC Blue, Alpha Blue and PG7.

 The amount of gross profit of Agrochemical Division increased by 206.1 % and GP margin increased from 10.4 % in Q1 FY 2017 to 27.1 % in Q1 FY 2018 due to increase in sales price and decrease in raw material cost of MPB and Cypermethrin.